Chimoney/chimoney-community-projects/README.md

 ## Obtaining API Keys

-1. **Sign up for a Chimoney Developer Account:** If you don't already have one, you'll need to sign up for a Chimoney developer account at [sandbox.chimoney.io](sandbox.chimoney.io/developers).
+1. **Sign up for a Chimoney Developer Account:** See the Sandbox Access Instruction [here](https://chimoney.readme.io/reference/sandbox-environment).
+If you don't already have one, you'll need to sign up for a Chimoney developer account sandbox access at [sandbox.chimoney.io](sandbox.chimoney.io/developers).

 2. **Create a New Application:** Once logged in, navigate to your developer dashboard and create a new application.
 This will generate your API key for you.